 How to respond and soothe

 Distressed babies and toddlers need comforting and soothing so that the brain and body can be calmed, brought into balance and become more relaxed.
 Warm and caring responses to the baby increase the closeness and bond between them and their parents or carers.
-Repeated comforting and soothing also helps a baby to comfort and soothe him/herself in the future when things get stressful in life.
+Repeated comforting and soothing also help a baby to comfort and soothe him/herself in the future when things get stressful in life.

 There are different ways to comfort and soothe a baby, for example by picking up, stroking, talking softly, rocking or massaging.